tempodb/tempodb-node-js/README.markdown

 ## TempoDBClient#read_id(*series_id*, *start*, *end*, *options*, *callback*)
-Gets a single series by id and corresponding time-series data between the specified start and end dates.
+Gets a single series by id and corresponding time series data between the specified start and end dates.
 The same rollup rules apply as with the read() function above.

 ### Parameters